-- roasted peanuts, unsalted
+- raw or roasted peanuts, unsalted

-- soy sauce or ketjap manis
+- soy sauce / tamari or ketjap manis

 - water, or dairy free milk

-- tamarind or lime juice
+- lime juice

 - sugar or agave

-- coconut milk
+- coconut cream

-- or any other spices like coriander or cumin seeds
+- spices like coriander or cumin seeds

 - lemon grass